Holiday Gumdrop Cookies Recipe

 - 1. Cut gumdrops into small pieces; place in a bowl.
 Add walnuts, raisins and 1/4 cup flour and toss to coat.

 - 2. In a large bowl, beat shortening and brown sugar until blended.
 Beat in egg, then buttermilk.
-In another bowl, whisk remaining flour, baking soda, salt; gradually beat into shortening mixture.
+In another bowl, whisk remaining flour, baking soda and salt; gradually beat into shortening mixture.
 Stir in gumdrop mixture.
 Refrigerate, covered, 1 hour.